lavanack/laurentvanacker.com/Ansible/readme.md

   ![](docs/windowsservergroup.jpg)
 ### Projects
-  * LAN HTTP Git - Project: Points to the local git repository hosted on GIT01 (the alias git.contoso.com can be used)
+  * IIS Setup Playbook - Project: local playbook for a custom IIS setupLAN HTTP Git - Project: Points to the local git repository hosted on GIT01 (the alias git.contoso.com can be used)
   * Laurent's Github - Project: Points to this [GitHub](https://github.com/lavanack/laurentvanacker.com)
-  * IIS Setup Playbook - Project: local playbook for a custom IIS setup
+*

   ![](docs/projects.jpg)
 ### Job Templates
+  * From LAN HTTP Git: IIS Setup - Template: will deploy the [./AutomatedLab/iissetup.yml](./AutomatedLab/iissetup.yml) which will install IIS from the local Git repository (used by the playbook below)
   * From Laurent's Github: IIS Setup Sample - Template: Will deploy the [./Samples/Windows/enable-iis.yml playbook](./Samples/Windows/enable-iis.yml) which will install IIS from this [GitHub](https://github.com/lavanack/laurentvanacker.com)
   * From Laurent's Github: PowerShell Sample - Template: Will run the [./Samples/Windows/run-powershell.yml plabook](./Samples/Windows/run-powershell.yml) which will create a new timestamped file via PowerShell from this [GitHub](https://github.com/lavanack/laurentvanacker.com)
-  * From LAN HTTP Git: IIS Setup - Template: will deploy the [./AutomatedLab/iissetup.yml](./AutomatedLab/iissetup.yml) which will install IIS from the local Git repository (used by the playbook below)

   ![](docs/templates.jpg)